meshal516/hacker-news/README.md

     ```

 5.  **Apply Database Migrations:**
     Ensure your PostgreSQL server is running and accessible with the credentials in your `.env` file.
+Then, run the command below to apply the migration script to the PostgreSQL database.

     ```bash
     python manage.py migrate
     ```

 6.  **Manual Data Fetching (Optional):**
-    While data fetching is typically handled automatically via the background Kafka consumer, you can manually trigger a fetch and processing cycle using a management command.
+    While data fetching is typically handled automatically via the background kubernetes cron job, you can manually trigger a fetch and processing cycle using a management command.
 This is useful for initial population or debugging.
     ```bash
     # Ensure your backend virtual environment is active
     python manage.py fetch_hn_stories